Top Content Analysis Tools

 Surfer SEO is a content analysis tool users love for its interactivity and intuitiveness.
 In real-time, you can make your content strategy way better.
 However, there are still some issues with keyword optimization, and you need to double-check suggestions that can compromise readability.

-9. Yoast
+Yoast

-If you are looking for a content analysis tool with an easy WordPress integration, look no more.
+If you are looking for a content optimization tool with an easy WordPress integration, look no more.
 Yoast is the instrument operating as a plugin.
 It helps locate relevant to your SEO strategy keywords.
 While powered by Semrush, this tool is great for content and keyword optimization.

 The pros of Yoast are the following: